Web Design

 • Contact Us... could be a smaller font

-• Contact Us, Investor... could be organized as two columns to take up less Footer space
+• Contact Us, Investor... could be organised as two columns to take up less Footer space

 Desktop